az0mb13/az0mb13/README.md

 - Worked at Deriv and Binary.com as a Security Engineer.
 - Developing some side projects and automating stuff.
 Some of them are public.
 - When I'm not working, I'm usually blogging at https://blog.dixitaditya.com/
 - I'm an OSCP.
 Recently got certified as an AWS Cloud Practitioner.
-Going for Security Specialist next.
+Going for AWS Security Specialty next.